 A typical distribution is a regime-switching volatility model: the regime (state) switches from low to high volatility, but is never in between.
 A distribution is “regime-switching” if it changes from high to low volatility.

 The problem: a risk manager may assume (and measure) an unconditional volatility but the distribution is actually regime switching.
-In this case, the distribution is conditional (i.e., it depends on conditions) and might be normal but regime-switching; e.g., volatility is 10% during a low-volatility regime and 20% during a high-volatility regime but during both regimes, the distribution may be normal.
+In this case, the distribution is conditional (i.e., it depends on conditions) and might be normal but regime switching; e.g., volatility is 10% during a low-volatility regime and 20% during a high-volatility regime but during both regimes, the distribution may be normal.
 However, the risk manager may incorrectly assume a single 15% unconditional volatility.
 But in this case, the unconditional volatility is likely to exhibit fat tails because it does not account for the regime switching.